Métis Stay In School Program (MSSP)

 - Sponsors/Employers must possess the appropriate qualifications and expertise to develop, implement and manage the project.

-- Proof of 3rd Party Liability coverage is mandatory
+- Proof of third Party Liability coverage is mandatory

 - Staffing must be tied directly to the project and cannot replace permanent staff.